 At this age children learn through fun activities.
-Each aspect of the day is designed to teach the first steps in the essential skills of literacy and numeracy which are skills they will use the rest of their lives.
-Pre-K students learn phonograms (the letter and letter-combination sounds) cursive writing and and arithmetic skills.
+Each aspect of the day is designed to teach the first steps in the essential skills of literacy and numeracy, skills they will use the rest of their lives.
+Pre-K and TK students learn phonograms (the letter and letter-combination sounds) cursive writing and and arithmetic skills.
 Art teaches spatial awareness and improves fine motor skills.
 Music opens them to the joy of musical expression.
 In the gym, they improve their balance and hand-eye coordination through fun games.

 This year is an important year for social and emotional development.
 The “Little Lions” learn to play cooperatively, to listen to and respond to instructions, and practice Christ-like kindness to one another.